saturna-tech/notion-markdown-importer/README.md

 # Markdown Import Tool for Notion

 Migrate your markdown workspace to Notion with page hierarchy and embedded files.
-For example, this could import an Obsidial Vault to Notion.
+For example, this could import an Obsidian Vault to Notion.

 Author: Ryan Cabeen, ryan@saturnatech.com